Blog · Analysis · Last reviewed June 23, 2026

 First, every cited authority should be checked against an authoritative source.
 The case must exist, the quotation must appear, the citation must match, and the cited passage must support the proposition.
 A source that merely exists is not enough.

-Second, firms should separate generation from verification.
+Third, firms should separate generation from verification.
 The person or process checking citations should not rely on the same model output as proof.
-Verification should return to primary or trusted legal sources, not a second layer of confident synthesis.
+Verification should return to primary legal sources, trusted legal databases, docket materials, statutes, rules, and record citations.

-Third, AI use should leave internal traces.
-Matter files should record when generative tools were used for research, drafting, summarization, translation, or citation support.
-The point is not ritual confession.
-The point is auditability when something goes wrong.
+Fifth, AI use should leave proportionate internal traces.
+Matter files should record when generative or agentic tools were used for research, drafting, summarization, translation, citation support, or record synthesis where reconstruction may matter.
+The point is auditability when something goes wrong, not permanent retention of every low-risk prompt.

-Fourth, high-stakes filings need tool-specific rules.
-A general chatbot, a legal RAG product, a document review model, and a cite-checking tool have different failure modes.
-Policy should name the tool class and the allowed use, not merely say "AI" as if it were one object.
+Sixth, high-stakes filings need tool-specific rules.
+A general chatbot, a legal RAG product, a document review model, a cite-checking tool, and an agent with connectors have different failure modes.
+Policy should name the tool class, allowed use, prohibited use, data-access limit, and review requirement.

 The court is one of society's rituals for turning memory into force.
 It does not only decide disputes.
 It stages a public discipline: claims must be named, sources must be shown, arguments must be answerable, and authority must pass through procedure before it acts on bodies, money, property, families, and institutions.